TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/LanguageFields.rst

         Sometimes :sql:`l18n_diffsource` is used for this field in Core tables.
 This has historic reasons.

+..  _fields_language-example:

-Example: enable table for localization and translation:
+Example: Enable table for localization and translation:
 =======================================================

 ..  literalinclude:: /Ctrl/Properties/_CodeSnippets/_Language.php